LighghtEeloo/clash-from-the-gates-up/doc/2-wire.md

 wire x = x
 ```

-A wire has an input and an output. `x` on the LHS is the input, `x` on the RHS is the output.
+A wire has an input and an output. `x` on the LHS is the input, and `x` on the RHS is the output.
 Ignore the type declaration for now.
 See the chapter on Functor.

 Now that I have two wires.
 I can wire them up and make them one wire again.